Case Study #4

 Context

 Payability's content strategy had proven that Amazon sellers searching for information about account level reserve were high-intent prospects.
-The next challenge was reaching sellers earlier in their journey — before they were frustrated enough to Google their missing payments, and through channels where they were already spending time learning about how to grow their Amazon businesses.
+The next challenge was reaching sellers earlier in their journey, before they were frustrated enough to Google their missing payments and through channels where they were already spending time learning about how to grow their businesses.

-Two formats made sense for this.
-Influencer video placed Payability's message inside the trusted educational content that FBA sellers already consumed.
-Brand advertising reached sellers on premium platforms at scale, using a seller's story rather than a product explainer to make the brand stick.
+Two formats made sense for this: influencer video placed Payability's message inside the trusted educational content that FBA sellers already consumed, and paid video reached sellers on premium platforms at scale, using a real seller's story to make the brand stick rather than leading with a product explainer.

 The three videos